This page is a labor of love, dedicated to Belka, Valeska

 been proven to result in relatively higher serum calcium levels, which

-may significantly diminish the bone resorption that is an essential part
+may diminish the bone resorption that is an essential part of normal healthy

 COD LIVER OIL --- is high in Omega 3's, but also very high in Vit A and D. Not for use in pregnancy because high levels of Vit A can have adverse effects on the fetus.
 I would not recommend it's use for growing puppies, because the high levels of Vit D can facilitate too much calcium uptake.
 Large breed puppies that are prone to developmental joint diseases need to avoid overly high levels of calcium, as well as overly high energy intake (high calories)---so, skip the cod liver oil for them, unless the diet lacks other Vit D sources.